TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 Third Party Cookies

-To opt out of third-party cookies, visit the Network Advertising Initiative website and the Digital Advertising Alliancewebsite
+To opt out of third-party cookies, visit the Network Advertising Initiative website and the Digital Advertising Alliance website

 California Residents